 Advantages and Disadvantages of National Brands

-National brands are considered superior to private labels as they have brand recognition and high revenue.
+National brands are considered superior to private labels because they have brand recognition and high revenue.
 National brands have the following advantages:

-- reduced expenses on marketing since the brand already has wide recognition;
+- reduced marketing expenses because the brand already has wide recognition;

-- high level of visibility so consumers can recognize the brand on the shelves of stores;
+- a high level of visibility so consumers can recognize the brand on the shelves of stores;

 - nationwide distribution;